Pages

 Gene, a Friend to Remember

 Barely six months after the celebration of his 80th birthday, Gene Moriarty left us last Friday, August 9, 2024.
-It was known for quite a while that Gene's health was declining, but it is a new string of COVID that was the cause of death.
+It was known for quite a while that Gene's health was declining, but it is a new string of COVID19 that was the ultimate cause of his death.

 Gene is the sixth dear friend to depart among our local friends, Sue Reynolds, Ted Grace, Lewis Weinstein (2017), James King, and John Breznak (2021).
 Each departure has taken something from us, leaving us with more grief and renewed resolve to live a full life.